 There is no breakdown of the non-lease components contained in the leases.
-Leases with a contract term of less than twelve months and assets of minor value have not been recognised.
+Leases where the underlying asset value does not exceed a new value of €5 thousand and those with a contract term of less than twelve months were not recognised.